4 Major Ways to Drive Traffic to your Book Funnel

 This way, more people will discover you, meaning more chance of getting traffic.

 Twitter for authors is the game of the written word and wit!
-It is a great platform to connect with like-minded individuals and build yourself as a thought leader on a particular niche subject (i.e., what your book is about and your business).
+It is a great platform for connecting with like-minded individuals and building yourself as a thought leader on a particular niche subject (i.e., what your book is about and your business).

 LinkedIn is for those who know that their target book readers fall under a very professional niche.
 It is the go-to platform for B2B businesses.
 LinkedIn’s organic reach is currently more remarkable than any other platform because of its unique algorithm.

 Your content gets shown to people who are not even connected to you if someone from your network even likes one of your posts.
 It allows a speedy discovery chain leading you to new business opportunities.

 Like previous platforms, it is essential to set up your profile professionally, post regularly, and interact with other users.